vk-develops/Secure-MERN-Authentication/README.md

 ### Secure Authentication 🔐

 -   Movie Matic implements secure authentication using JWT (JSON Web Tokens) and HTTP-only cookies.
--   Passwords are securely hashed and salted using industry-standard encryption techniques, ensuring user data remains protected.
+-   Passwords are securely hashed and salted using standard encryption techniques, ensuring user data remains protected.
 -   User sessions are managed using HTTP-only cookies, mitigating the risk of XSS (Cross-Site Scripting) attacks.

 ### User Registration and Verification 👤